-The Uniform Civil Code (UCC) has been one of the intense subjects of discussion for over a decade.
-But recently it took centre stage when Prime Minister Narendra Modi mentioned the importance of UCC in one of his rallies in Madhya Pradesh.
+In India, the Uniform Civil Code (UCC) has been one of the intense subjects of discussion for over a decade.
+It took centre stage when Prime Minister Narendra Modi mentioned the importance of UCC in his Independence Day speech.

-Uniform Civil Code (UCC) is a legal framework though it is not enforceable by law.
-It is a set of uniform laws regarding various matters like inheritance, marriage, adoption, succession, and divorce applicable to all citizens irrespective of their religion, community, race, sex and caste.
+Uniform Civil Code (UCC) is a legal framework which provides uniform personal laws across the country.
+It is a set of uniform laws regarding various matters like inheritance, marriage, adoption, succession, divorce, maintenance and inheritance applicable to all citizens irrespective of their religion, community, race, sex and caste.

 This Uniform Civil Code (UCC) comes under Article 44 of the Indian constitution which refers to directive principles of state policy.
-The Directive Principles of State Policy (DPSP) states that the state shall undertake to offer a unified set of laws to its citizens within the Indian boundaries.
+Article 44 provides that the state shall undertake to offer a unified set of laws to its citizens within the Indian boundaries.

 The Uniform Civil Code was proposed to be implemented with the purpose to replace personal laws applicable to each religious community based on customs and scriptures.
 It states the implementation of a unified set of laws intending to govern each and every citizen.